fourstix/1802PixieVideoTTY/README.md

 Any company, product, or services names may be trademarks or services marks of others.

 All libraries used in this code are copyright their respective authors.

+This code is based on a graphics code library written by Richard Dienstknecht

+1861 Graphics Code
+Copyright (c) 2020 by Richard Dienstknecht

 The 1802 Membership Card Microcomputer
 Copyright (c) 2006-2020  by Lee A. Hart.